acbarrentine/chimera-md/readme.md

     folded into three different template files: `/data/templates/header.hb`, `/data/templates/footer.hb`, and `/data/templates/markdown.hb`.
 Here, again, you
     could make local customized copies of [these files](https://github.com/acbarrentine/chimera-md/tree/main/templates) and use volume mapping to have your container serve your copies.
-Two additional templates for errors and the search page are also in there.
+Three additional templates for index, error, and search are also in there.
 As with the style files, though, changes here have a decent chance of conflicting with changes I might make.
 I suggest using the partials system to isolate your changes, if possible.
 See how `markdown.hb` links to the other two.